At WLHS, students have the opportunity to participate in a wide variety of liberal arts co-curricular activities geared to many different interests.

 • Kindness Crew

 This organization is open to freshmen, sophomores, juniors, and seniors.
-Help spread kindness and a positive attitude throughout our school.
-Boost the morale of the student body and create new friendships between students.
+Kindness Crew helps spread kindness and a positive attitude throughout our school, boost the morale of the student body, and create new friendships between students.

 • Mission Trips